servus-social/servus/README.md

  * no dependencies on Ruby Gems, Docker, etc.

 Like WordPress:
- * easy administration
+ * easy administration (use any Nostr client as your "admin interface")

 Unlike WordPress:
- * no need to have a database like MySQL
+ * no need to run a database server, like MySQL
- * no need to run a web server like Apache
+ * no need to run a web server, like Apache

 ### Personal Nostr Relay & File server (Blossom & NIP-96)